daminiprakash-35/python_library/README.md

 cal = QuickCal(num_1, num_2)
 '''

-# for addition
+# For Addition
 '''
 cal.addition()
 '''

-# for substraction
+# For Substraction
 '''
 cal.substraction()
 '''

-# for multiplication
+# For Multiplication
 '''
 cal.multiplication()
 '''

-# for division
+# For Division
 '''
 cal.division()
 '''